 - Repeat two times.
-If your belly becomes too big, you can do the same seated in a chair.
+If your belly becomes too big, you can do the same seated on a chair.

-- While sitting or standing, bring your head forward and tipped to one side.
+- While sitting or standing, bring your head forward and tipped to one side, keeping your eyes open.

 - Reach up behind your head with the hand on the same side as your head is tipped, and give your head a gentle pull.